austin-1/recipes/seafood/edisto-island-strata.md

 ## Instructions
 1. Butter a 9x13 inch baking dish.
 2. In a large bowl, combine the bread cubes, shrimp, corn, tomatoes, and cheddar cheese.
 3. In another bowl, whisk together the eggs, milk, cream, 1 tsp.
-Old Bay seasoning, salt, and pepper.
+Old Bay seasoning, MSG, and pepper.
 4. Pour the egg mixture over the bread and shrimp mixture, and toss gently to combine.
 5. Transfer the mixture to the prepared baking dish, pressing down gently to ensure the bread absorbs the egg mixture.
 6. Preheat your oven to 350°F (175°C) while the mixture rests.